1031-Systems/1031_Delivery/Pololu/README.md

 maps the Main input to channel 2 of board 14.
 The Main input initiates playback of the next animation if in Stopped or Idle mode and Stops playback of the current animation if in Play mode, switching to Idle or Stopped mode.
+The third line maps channel 3 of board 14 to the Trigger input.
+Additionally, it specifies that the active level is high (True) on the input line while low (False) is the default for all inputs.
-The Trigger input initiates playback of the next animation if in Idle or Stopped mode but does not interrupt playback if in Play mode.
+Trigger input initiates playback of the next animation if in Idle or Stopped mode but does not interrupt playback if in Play mode.
 This functionality matches that of the three inputs on Animator-I.